top of page

 Self care printable planner page

-Being around any kind of plant - at home, in nature, or in your garden - has been shown to boost attention and memory by 20%.
-The presence of nature and green spaces has also proven to increase concentration and mental work performance. [*]
+Being around any plant - at home, in nature, or in your garden - has been shown to boost attention and memory by 20%.
+Nature and green spaces have also proven to increase concentration and mental work performance. [*]

 Other research shows that employees were able to be more productive when indoor plants were included in their work area.
 This is likely linked to the plants' effects on attention and focus. [*] While productivity is helpful on its own, this ability to focus can also lend itself to greater mental health.
 By allowing you to accomplish tasks, the presence of plants also clears up additional mental space to deal with all areas of life.

-4. Indoor Plants and Nature Can Ease Symptoms of Depression
+4. Nature Therapy Can Help Ease Depression Symptoms

 Studies suggest that surrounding yourself with greenery, such as a garden or indoor plants, can spark creativity.
 In fact, one study reported that employees with natural elements in their offices were 15% more creative than employees who didn’t have plants. [*]